Brendan Burke - Head Coach

-Hogan is in his fourth season with Steel FC.
+Hogan just ended his fourth season with Philadelphia Union II.
 He previously served as the head coach of the Philadelphia Union’s PDL affiliate, Reading United.

 Hogan guided the PDL squad to a 22-5-1 record in two seasons with Reading United.
 The club went 10-3-1 and won the Mid-Atlantic Division title along with an appearance in the Eastern Conference finals.
 Hogan followed up with an even stronger 12-2-0 record in 2017, tying for the most wins in the 72-team league.
 During the season that saw the club reach the postseason for the ninth time in 10 seasons, Hogan's squad conceded an Eastern Conference-low 10 goals.

 As a Reading player under Brendan Burke, he made 52 appearances, second most in club history, while playing from 2007-10.
 He helped lead the team to the 2009 PDL Regular Season Title and the PDL National Semifinals in 2008 and 2010.

 A native of Dublin, Ireland, Hogan spent two seasons as head coach at the College of Saint Rose’s men’s soccer program.
 While on the staff of the Albany, N.Y. based college, Hogan established the Golden Knights training program, was active in recruiting players and monitored the academic progress of his student-athletes.

 Coleman just ended his second season with Philadelphia Union II.

 Coleman began working within the Philadelphia Union Organization in 2013, working in the Union Juniors program and as an assistant coach with the Philadelphia Union Academy.
 During his time with the academy, Coleman has served as the Head Coach for the Academy’s U12, U13 and U14 teams.
 He has been the Head Coach of the Academy’s U19 team for the past two seasons.